ffmoyano/gofer/README.md

 utility libraries for golang webapp development

-currently it has dotenv functionality and multi-level logging

 ### dotenv

 env.Read("path/to/file") to read variables from file.
 Later you can use that variables with os.getEnv()